sniper0412/Bitrise-Blog-Next-React-/README.md

 - `cp .env.example .env`
 - Update the `.env` file
-- `npm install`
+- `yarn`
-- `npm start` (or `PORT=1234 npm start`)
+- `yarn start` (or `PORT=1234 yarn start`)
 - Navigate to [localhost:3000](http://localhost:3000)

 ## Sitemap

-You can generate a sitemap running `npm run sitemap`.
+You can generate a sitemap running `yarn sitemap`.

-If you'd like to use a custom path, use `npm run sitemap -- /your/custom/path/sitemap.xml`.
+If you'd like to use a custom path, use `yarn sitemap -- /your/custom/path/sitemap.xml`.

 ## Algolia

-The site uses Algolia instant search, to reindex the posts run `npm run algolia`
+The site uses Algolia instant search, to reindex the posts run `yarn algolia`

 *Note:* Make sure you have the proper `ALGOLIA_*` environment variables set.